nginnever/crypto-kitty-battle/README.md

 The battle winner is chosen at random weighted by your cats base power rating.
 You can check your trainer stats by accessing `trainers()` with your ethereum address or by checking your kittehs stats.
 Each tallies the wins and loses.
 If you played game mode 1,2, or 4 you should see transfers of the ERC721 tokens and Eth tokens accordingly.

+5. Increase kitteh power

+You may call the `level()` function with the ID of the kitty you wish to level up to 9 times.
+Each level costs its level in Ether.
+Level costs 1 ether, level 2 costs 2 ether and so on until level 9.
+Each level returns a higher base power equal to the kitties `current_base+power + current_base_power * level`.

 Arena Address:  `0x1932bd525d341643123fc4a19d9c8ab2742610eb`

 Arena ABI: